The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

-One time, Samson stayed in a “cave in the rock of Etam” (Judges 15:8, NIV).
+Moving on, Samson stayed in a cave in the rock of Etam (Judges 15:8).

-Meanwhile, “the Philistines went up and camped in Judah, spreading out near Lehi.”
-They wanted to get even with Samson (verses 9 and 10).
+Meanwhile, the Philistines camped in Judah and spread out near Lehi, planning to get even with Samson (verses 9-10).

-Later, “three thousand men from Judah went down to the cave” where Samson was in.
+Later, three thousand men from Judah went down to the cave where Samson was staying.

-Samson answered, “I merely did to them what they did to me” (verse 11, NIV).
+Samson answered, “I merely did to them what they did to me.”

 True enough, the men didn’t.
 “We will only tie you up and hand you over to them.
 We will not kill you” (verse 13, NIV).